 - Who's going to make payment?
 By when?

 - How long is the authorized user arrangement going to last?

 Discuss the consequences of not following the guidelines, such as removing access for a month or lowering their purchasing limit.
 Stick to your word.
 If you say you're going to remove your child's authorized user status because they've charged too much, then it's important to follow through.

 It may be better to open a separate account or to add them to a credit card that you seldom use.
-That way, your transactions aren't comingled and you can allow your child access to the online account without the concern of them viewing your transactions.
+That way, your transactions aren't mixed together and you can allow your child access to the online account without the concern of them viewing your transactions.
 Or, if you share a credit card with your child, make sure you leave a buffer of available credit so your child's purchases don't push the balance over the credit limit.

 If you decide to add your child to one of your existing credit cards, choose one that has a completely positive credit history.
 With some credit cards, the entire account history appears on the authorized user's credit report once they're added to the account.
-It would be counterproductive to add them to an account that's riddled with late payments and other negative items.
-These would be added to your child's credit report and hurt rather than help.
+It would be counterproductive to add them to an account that's riddled with late payments and other negative items, as these would be added to your child's credit report and hurt rather than help.

 Primary and Authorized User Card Responsibilities

-Once added to the account, your authorized user will receive a separate credit card in his or her name.
+Once added to the account, your authorized user will receive a separate credit card in their name.
 Some credit card issuers even issue different account numbers for authorized users.
 Even with their own card, the authorized user is simply allowed to make purchases on the account.
-They typically can't make any other transactions - cash advances or balance transfers.
-They also can't make changes to the account, e.g. close the account, request a credit limit increase, or add users to the accounts.
+They typically can't make any other transactions, such as cash advances or balance transfers.
+Nor can they make changes such as closing the account, requesting a credit limit increase, or adding users.